The 3 Worlds of Gulliver: Plot

-He makes his way to a large isle called Brobdingnag, unaware that it is inhabited by Brobdingnagians, a race of 60-foot giants.
-After making shore, he encounters a very kind 40-foot peasant girl named Glumdalclitch, who finds him on the shore and carries him to the castle of King Brob.
+He makes his way to a large isle called Brobdingnag; unaware that it is inhabited by Brobdingnagians, a race of giants themed on the Medieval Europe.
+After making shore, he encounters a virtuous 40-foot peasant girl named Glumdalclitch, who finds him on the shore and carries him to the castle of King Brob.
 Their law requires that all tiny people be brought to the king, who has a collection of "tiny animals."
 Gulliver is delighted to find Elizabeth, who was washed ashore following a shipwreck.
 The king installs the two in a dollhouse and lets Glumdalclitch look after them.

 The king marries Gulliver and Elizabeth.
 After the wedding, Gulliver and Elizabeth go outside to celebrate but are attacked by a giant squirrel, which drags Gulliver into its burrow.
 However, Glumdalclitch is alerted and saves Gulliver by pulling him out of the burrow using her hair.
 When Gulliver later defeats the king at chess and cures the queen of a simple stomachache, Prime Minister Makovan accuses Gulliver of witchcraft.
 Gulliver attempts to explain science to them, but this is taken as further proof of sorcery.
-After Gulliver is forced to say what the king wanted to hear from him, the king orders Gulliver's execution and unleashes his pet crocodile against Gulliver, but Gulliver is able to slay the creature.
+Gulliver is forced to say what the king wanted to hear from him to save himself and Elizabeth; and is outraged to find the king lied, and scolds him for his ignorance and prejudice.
+Enraged, the king orders Gulliver's unleashes his pet crocodile against Gulliver; but Gulliver is able to slay the creature with a sword-themed brooch.
 The king orders him burned, but Glumdalclitch saves Gulliver and Elizabeth from the pursuing Brobdingnagians by placing them in her sewing basket and tossing it into a brook that flows out to the sea.

 Gulliver and Elizabeth wake on a beach with Glumdalclitch's small basket behind them.
 A passerby of their own size indicates that they are only a short distance from their home in England.
 Elizabeth asks if it had all been a dream.
 Gulliver, now happy to settle down with Elizabeth, replies that the bad qualities of Lilliput's pettiness and Brobdingnag's ignorance are inside everyone.
-When Elizabeth asks about Glumdalclitch, Gulliver gives her a knowing look and says that she has yet to be born.
+When Elizabeth asks about Glumdalclitch, Gulliver gives her a knowing look and says that she has yet to be born; hinting how the good qualities of the giant girl's compassion be inside.